 - Then picks up all the files you want to share and insert.

 Many of your clients become annoyed while sending huge attachments.
-Google Drive is an excellent option which allows you the additional benefit of posting the large files size of Gmail.
+Google Drive is an excellent option that allows you the additional benefit of posting the large files size of Gmail.
 However, this type of choice will not notify you if you open the attachment.
 When you open the attachment and how many times your client opened it.